Our centre is a friendly, stable and safe environment for adults and children to be in.

 Caring for our babies is something that links parents all over the world.
 Our parent and baby group is here for you to come and enjoy being with your baby in a safe and supportive environment, to play and have fun together as well as be able to connect up with other parents with young babies of a similar age

 Our toy library runs on a weekly basis and we have toys, games, books and activities for children & young people aged 0-16yrs.
 Parents are encouraged to use the library as often as they wish and our childcare staff will talk with parents and help them to find the appropriate toy, book or activity for their children.

-Our 1:1 therapeutic social work, advice and advocacy service offers individual families advice, emotional and therapeutic support, assistance on a practical level and a range of assistance in other areas.
+Our 1:1 advice and advocacy service offers individual families advicet, assistance on a practical level and a range of assistance in other areas.
 This includes help with housing issues, benefit clams, acting as advocate on behalf of families and advice on getting back into work or into vocational, adult training.
-Where we are unable to help we are able to signpost and refer to other appropriate agencies
+Where we are unable to help we are able to signpost and refer to other appropriate in house services or agencies

 Many of us welcome the opportunity to talk to someone about the problems & difficulties we experience.
 We have long recognised this and provide a very individualised, private and professional counselling and therapeutic service for parents.

 For many parents the limits to the lengths and types of interventions available and pressures on mainstream services provision mean they are not always able to access the timely or adequate help.
 Our service offers a non-judgmental counselling service that is not limited by time constraints.